Jhayco: Career

 In 2020, Cortés published a special edition of his first studio album with unreleased songs under the name Famouz Reloaded and released a new single, "Dime a Ve," which would be part of his second album, Timelezz.
 He was also the winner of five ASCAP awards as a composer and two Tú Música Urbano Awards in the categories of Composer of the Year and New Generation Album by Famouz.
 He received nominations for the Billboard Awards for Latin music, Premios Juventud, Lo Nuestro Awards, and the Latin Grammys.
 On October 30, he released the song "Dakiti" in collaboration with Bad Bunny, which reached number one on the Billboard Global 200 charts; it also reached the top 10 of the Billboard Hot 100, reaching number 9.
-At the end of that year, he collaborated on the remix "La Curiosidad" by Jay Wheeler and Myke Towers.
-It also appeared on Yandel's album Quien Contra Mí 2 in the collaboration of the song "Ponme al día."
+At the end of that year, he collaborated on the Blue Grand Prix remix of "La Curiosidad" by Jay Wheeler and Myke Towers.
+He also appeared on Yandel's album Quien Contra Mí 2 in the collaboration of the song "Ponme al día."

 At the beginning of 2021, Cortés participated in a production of Los Legendarios with the song "Fiel" with Wisin, which reached number 9 globally on the Spotify music platform.
 On March 14, he appeared with Bad Bunny performing "Dakiti" at the Grammy Awards ceremony.
 He also received another iHeartRadio Music Awards nomination in the Latin Pop/Reggaeton Song of the Year category for "Dakiti."
+He then appeared on the remix of 911 by Panamanian singer Sech.

+On September 3, he released his album "Timelezz", featuring collaborations with Anuel AA, Skrillex, Myke Towers, Kendo Kaponi, Arcángel and Buscabulla.
+The album hit #2 on the Billboard Top Latin Albums chart.
+Later that year, he was a part of Anuel AA's Súbelo, with Myke Towers.

+In 2022, he released "En La De Ella" with Feid and Sech.

+In 2023, he released "Holanda".
+He was also a part of Tainy's album Data, on the song "FANTASMA | AVC".

+In 2024, he released his album, "Le Clique: Vida Rockstar (X)".
+The 29-track album features collaborations with Quevedo, Yandel, DJ Khaled, Omar Courtz, Yovngchimi, and many others.
+He also formed part of the remix of Si No Es Contigo by Cris MJ, along with Kali Uchis.